2567312n/MCA-2023/verovio_markdown.md

 Some text before the verovio score is inlined.
 Please note, the score will **NOT** appear when viewed from github, instead you must view it directly from the website.

-# My Score
+# Goldberg Variations Aria - J.S Bach

-{% include_relative verovio_inline.html %}
+{% data/MCA_GoldbergVariations.mei verovio_inline.html %}

 # Next heading

-Some text after the verovio score was inlined
+Designations of Pitch, Rhythm and Time -